ericselk2018/next-fast-pinball/README.md

 ### Saucer Hole Balls (Game Context)

-Switch number for each saucer hole switch that contains a ball.
+Switch id for each saucer hole switch that contains a ball.

 ### Hardware Error (Hardware Context)